cheungdaven/VideoPlayer/README.md

 # VideoPlayer
-A Video Player developed by Vitamio
+A Video Player developed by using Vitamio